National Policy Documents

-Although the Biodiversity Strategy is now more than a decade old, and has no statutory weight, it still contains aspirations and objectives of relevance and identifies many actions which need to be taken if biodiversity decline in New Zealand is to be reversed.
+Although the Biodiversity Strategy is now more than 17 years old, and has no statutory weight, it still contains aspirations and objectives of relevance and identifies many actions which need to be taken if biodiversity decline in New Zealand is to be reversed.
 In 2005, the Biodiversity Strategy was independently reviewed, including an examination of the progress that has been made across all the themes and the achievements from the programmes funded by the 2000 Biodiversity Package.

 Statement of National Priorities for Protecting Rare and Threatened Biodiversity on Private Land